nvaccess/nvda/user_docs/en/userGuide.md

 |Default |Disabled|

 When this option is enabled, unicode normalization is performed on the text that is brailled on the braille display.
-This is beneficial when coming across characters in braille that are unknown in a particular braille table and which have a compatible alternative, like the bold and italic characters usually use on social media.
+This is beneficial when coming across characters in braille that are unknown in a particular braille table and which have a compatible alternative, like the bold and italic characters commonly used on social media.
 Other benefits of unicode normalization are explained in greater detail in the [section for the equivalent speech setting](#SpeechSettingsUnicodeNormalization).

 ##### Focus context presentation {#BrailleSettingsFocusContextPresentation}